Skip to Main Content

 Templates

-We have several examples to share that have been produced by past presenters of AHLA programs, which are the kind of excellent written product expected of those who present at AHLA programs.
+We have several examples to share that have been produced by past presenters of AHLA conferences, which are the kind of excellent written product expected of those who present at AHLA conferences.

 Papers and Presentations